kmittal01/nginx-logs/README.md

 And navigate to http://localhost:8014/api/docs

+## Generating Credentials for Local Env:
+There is no api to create user, so in order to create user, edit `initial_data.py` with your own credentials and run the following command:
+`docker-compose run backend_column python3 column/initial_data.py`.
+Default Credentials  in this file are `kshitij.mittal01@gmail.com` and `password`.
+`
 ## Navigating Through APIs

  * Open Swagger Docs and click on Authorize button.
 Enter the Credentials provided through Email.